HPDSResearch/data_reduction_savings_estimator/README.md

 # Developers Info
-This dedup estimator was designed and developped by Mahdi Bahrami and Mohammadamin Ajdari at HPDS Research.
+This data reduction estimator was designed and developped by Mahdi Bahrami and Mohammadamin Ajdari at HPDS Research.
 It was part of a bigger project which finished in early 2022.
 As of Feb 2023, we decided to publicly release this code.

 # Citation
 If you use this code, please cite this repository in the following way:
-HPDS Research, Repository of Data Reduction Estimator, ""
+HPDS Research, Repository of Data Reduction Estimator, "https://github.com/HPDSResearch/data_reduction_savings_estimator", <Last Update Year>

 # LICENSING and USAGE
 Please refer to USAGE file.
 A very brief description is as follows: